ychenracing/frederik/README.md

-responsive website about horses of frederik(by Yong Chen)
+A responsive website about horses of frederik, using html5 open source template and servlet.

+&copy;Yong Chen.